Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Proposed Method

 \subsection{Watermark Verification}

-To verify the existence of the embedded watermark and given a conclusion about possible IP violations, we use a two-step procedure, which contains watermark similarity comparison and hypothesis testing.
+To verify the existence of the embedded watermark, we develop a two-step verification procedure, including watermark similarity comparison and hypothesis testing.

-\textbf{Similarity Comparison.} We first measure the similarity $d$ between the extracted watermark from model $\model$ and the embedded watermark from the model owner.
-For the setting that the watermark data distribution has a zero variance (watermark dataset contains only one sample), we use the Mean Square Error (MSE) between the embedded watermark sample $\mathbf{a}$ and the extracted one $\mathbf{a}_{s}$ to represent their similarity as $d_s=d_{\text{MSE}}(\mathbf{a},\mathbf{a}_s)$.
-For the setting that the watermark dataset has a non-zero variance (contains multiple samples), we use the Fréchet Inception Distance (FID) score~\cite{heusel2017gans} between the embedded watermark data batch $\mathbf{a}$ and the extracted batch $\mathbf{\hat{a}}$ to measure their similarity as $d_s=d_{\text{FID}}(\mathbf{a},\mathbf{a}_s)$.
-We also set the of watermark similarity from an independent model $\model^{c}$ without any watermark as $d_c=d(\mathbf{a},\mathbf{a}_c)$.
-We denote the mean value of watermark similarity from the suspected model $\model^{s}$ as $\boldsymbol{\mu}_{s}=\Bar{d}_{s}$, and the mean value of that from $\model^{c}$ as $\boldsymbol{\mu}_{c}=\Bar{d}_{c}$ for comparison.
+\textbf{Similarity Comparison} We first measure the similarity between the extracted watermark from the suspected model and the original embedded one.
+When the watermark dataset contains only one sample, which means the variance of the watermark data equals 0, we employ the Structural Similarity Index (SSIM) between the embedded watermark sample and an extracted one from the suspected model as their similarity.
+In cases where the watermark dataset contains multiple samples, we use the FID score between the sampled batch from the watermark model and that from the watermark data as their similarity.

-\textbf{Hypothesis Testing.} After obtaining mean values of watermark similarity $\boldsymbol{\mu}_{s}$ and $\boldsymbol{\mu}_{c}$, we use hypothesis testing to evaluate the confidence for whether or not the model is a stolen model.
-The test is about the mean values of two Gaussian distributions with different variances.
-Since smaller values indicate better similarities in both representations, we set the null hypothesis as $H_0:\boldsymbol{\mu}_{c} \leq \boldsymbol{\mu}_{s}$, which indicates the suspected model is not stolen from the host.
-Its one-side alternative hypothesis is $H_1:\boldsymbol{\mu}_{c} > \boldsymbol{\mu}_{s}$.
-The test either rejects $H_0$ and gives the conclusion that the suspected model is stolen from the owner, or cannot reject it and gives the opposite conclusion.